Digital Transformation affects three key areas of an organizations value proposition:

 The primary reason for this is that many CIO’s are distracted by the operational consequences of separately and independently procured IT services which, whilst reducing unit cost, have greatly increased operational complexity.

-This complexity means the CIO is massively focused on the management of day to day operations and so is unable to devote the necessary time and resources to driving the organisations transformational activities.
+This complexity means the CIO is massively focused on the management of day to day operations and so is unable to devote the necessary time and resources to driving the organizations transformational activities.

 Is there a solution?